 You're so convinced I'm cheating, you must be having an affair

-This behaviour is all about control, the last thing they want is for you to be asking questions, or checking in on them.
+Again, this behaviour is all about control, the last thing they want is for you to be asking questions, or checking in on them.
 They think if they can put all the problems in the marriage on you that you might back off.
 After all, you don't want to make a bad situation even worse by constantly arguing.
-This is what they're hoping for, it's a game for them!
-Someone having an affair actually tries to create arguments: what better reason to leave the house to go call or meet their affair partner.
+Although this is what they're hoping for, it's a game for them!
+Someone having an affair will actually try to create arguments: what better reason to leave the house to go call or meet their affair partner.
 Oh, and guess what; it's all your fault because you started the argument.
 Clever right?
-Gaslighting is very real in these types of abusive relationships, it has happened to many of us, we just didn't know it had a name.
+Gaslighting is very real and it is emotional abuse.
+It has happened to many of us, most of us just didn't know it had a name.

-I know from personal experience that when my ex husband was finally caught and there was no more denying the affair that one of my first thoughts was "I knew it, thank God I am not crazy" My biggest regret was not trusting myself and ignoring my intuition.
-In hindsight, I knew what was happening all along but didn't have faith in myself.
-If you are in the pre-discovery stage of a partners affair, I encourage you to read everything you can get your hands on about Gaslighting, I wish I had known it existed while I was "suspecting" my partner was cheating.
-I would be interested to hear about your experience with this type of behaviour and hear examples of some of the insane things your partner has said to you.
-Please share so other women can recognize the signs of gaslighting.
+I know from personal experience that when my ex husband was finally caught cheating, and there was no more denying the affair that one of the first thoughts I had was "I knew it, thank God I am not crazy".
+In hindsight, my biggest regret was not trusting myself and ignoring my intuition.
+I had a sense of what was happening all along, but didn't have faith in myself.
+If you are in the pre-discovery stage of a partners affair or suspicious of an affair, I encourage you to read everything that you can get your hands on about Gaslighting!
+I wish I had known it existed while I was suspicious of my partner infidelity.
+My best advice is to always trust your intuition because that little voice in our head often knows a lot more than we are willing to acknowledge.